07.01.2026

 • Grass that struggles even with watering

 New-construction lawns are also more likely to have buried debris, uneven soil depth, drainage issues, and poor seed-to-soil contact from the original installation.
-Aeration helps address part of that problem by opening the soil and giving the lawn a better chance to root.

 Why Aeration Matters for New Lawns